jeffreyliu20/cs142project/README.md

 - Sylvia Kim (sylviakim) - worked on gui
 - Enoch Woldu (ewoldu) - worked on tui
 - Jeffrey Liu (jliu26) - worked on qa

+Enhancements:
+    implemented the board as a numpy array

+Improvements:
+-Game Logic:
+    [Code completeness] This only works if your non-Othello game is 8x8.:
+        Addressed by implementing the lower_bound and upper_bound variables from lines 588-593 of reversi.py

+    [Code completeness] Something seems wrong here, dir_moves should just be a tuple, so this loop makes move an integer.:
+        This piece of feedback was incorrect - find_moves outputs a dictionary mapping tuples to lists of tuples, meaning that find_moves.values() returns a list of lists of tuples, meaning that move is a tuple.

+    [Code completeness] This does not handle the case where get_piece returns None (this will throw an error).
+        Changed the get_piece function (reversi.py lines 676-680) to return
+         the value on the grid in the given position.
+Because the grid is a numpy array that uses 0 to indicate no piece, the function returns None iff the given position on the grid is zero.

+    [Code completeness] This does not handle the case where neither player has available moves, but the game is still over.
+This makes the done function incorrect as well.
+        The code we wrote to skip turns after a move is applied (reversi.py 772-784) should fix this

+    [Code completeness] Since the turn counter is 1-indexed, this is incorrect.
+    When it is the nth player's turn to play (when n = num_players), their turn will be skipped.
+        This piece of feedback was incorrect - after a player applies a move, their turn is over and should thus be skipped (reversi.py 772-784)

+    [Code completeness] Your load game function does not change the turn. reversi.py 867 changes the turn

+-Bot:
+    This component received two S's in Milestone 2.